solter/pyTutorial/README.md

 2. makes a new directory named 'my_new_directory'
 3. Same as 1, but should now include a new directory
 4. moves you into the directory 'my_new_directory'
-5. echo prints 'Hellow world' to the screen, but the `> test.txt` dumps the output into the file test.txt
+5. echo prints 'Hello world' to the screen, but the `> test.txt` dumps the output into the file test.txt
 6. copies the test.txt file to a new file called test2.txt
 7. less opens the file to view.
 It is a minimal viewing program that does NOT allow editing of the file.
    Navigate with the arrow keys.
 Exit by pressing 'q'